tid4l/tid4l.github.io/_posts/2022-05-16-First Post and Obligatory Blog Walkthrough.md

 5. Make a few config adjustments and create a post.
 6. Publish to GitHub.
 7. Enjoy the new site!

+> Although this blog's intent is for cybersecurity and offensive security research, tools, and guides, this particular how-to is intended for a wider audience; I am writing it in such a way that I hope anyone with an interested in an online blog can follow.
+However, with this method, one should be familiar with markdown (`.md`).
+{: .prompt-info }

 ## GitHub